rainlanguage/rain.intorastring/README.md

 memory on the round trip back to a `string`.
 Generally `string` values are bound by their length, so any code that reads the produced `string` should not enter these garbage bytes in memory anyway.

+`LibIntOrAString` sets the high bit of `IntOrAString` values that it creates from strings to `1` to ensure that they are always treated as truthy values.
+I.e. no string input ever maps to `0`.

+`LibIntOrAString` will interpret `0` and many other integer values that it cannot produce as strings, if high/garbage bits are set/unset in ways it doesn't care about when reading integers.
+It is strongly recommended to only roundtrip values through compatible versions of this lib.